MyRentalA Reliable Tenant

 Yet initial tests showed that customers get overwhelmed with this amount of information.
 Because after using the product a few times, they start looking for a score and don't need such detailed data.

 Background Check Evaluation.
-To simplify the readability of the page, I suggested using icons for each data point used in the score: green check marks for reports that are presumed "good" (i.e., no eviction history, credit score >650, rent-to-income ratio <20%, etc.) And yellow warning icons for data points requiring attention.
+To simplify the readability of the page, I suggested using icons for each data point used in the score: green check marks for reports that are presumed "good" (i.e., no eviction history, credit score above 650, rent-to-income ratio under 20%, etc.) And yellow warning icons for data points requiring attention.

 The legal team was not happy about that.
 This way, we would decide whether people's records are "good" or "bad" on behalf of a landlord.
 And this could lead to potential lawsuits against the company.